musevlt/mpdaf/doc/image.rst

 resampled image.
 This argument can alternatively be used to move the sky within the image.

-The `resample <mpdaf.obj.Image.resample>` method is a simplified interface to the `regrid <mpdaf.obj.Image.regrid>` function, which provides more options.
+The `~mpdaf.obj.Image.resample` method is a simplified interface to the `~mpdaf.obj.Image.regrid` function, which provides more options.

 The following example shows how images from different telescopes can be resampled onto the same coordinate grid, then how the coordinate offsets of the